Structured Random Models for Phase Retrieval with Optical Diffusers: Methods

-We use GD and SM, either separately or together with SM returning an initial guess for gradient descent iterations.
-Hyperparameters are left unchanged throughout this section to the following values.
-For SM, the preprocessing function is $\mathcal{T}(y) = \text{max}\{1 - 1/y, - b \}$ with a regularization parameter $b = 10$.
-The mean of $\mathbf{y}$ is renormalized to be 1.
-We also set a maximum of 5,000 power iterations with early stopping.
-For GD, the maximal number of iterations is 10,000 with early stopping, and the step size is automatically chosen as $2/L$, where $L$ is an estimated upper bound of the local Lipschitz constant of the loss function computed at the initial guess.
-These large numbers of iterations enable thorough convergence of each algorithm.
-Although the amplitude loss $\mathcal{L}(\hat{\signal}) = \| |\sensing\hat{\signal}| - \sqrt{\measure} \|^2$ is known to provide a more robust performance than the vanilla $\ell_2$ loss in practice~\cite{yeh2015experimental}, it only provides the same performance for the noiseless setting in our case.
+We use GD and SM, either separately or together, with SM returning an initial guess for the GD iterations.
+We fix the hyperparameters as follows: for SM, the preprocessing function is $\mathcal{T}(y) = \text{max}(1 - 1/y, - b)$ with regularization parameter $b = 10$; the mean of $\mathbf{y}$ is renormalized to be 1; we also set a maximum of 5,000 power iterations with early stopping upon convergence.
+For GD, the maximal number of iterations is 10,000 with early stopping, and the stepsize is chosen as $2/L$, where $L$ is an estimated upper bound of the local Lipschitz constant of the loss function computed at the initial guess.
+We let the numbers of iterations to ensure the convergence of each algorithm.
+Although the amplitude loss $\mathcal{L}(\hat{\signal}) = \| |\sensing\hat{\signal}| - \sqrt{\measure} \|^2$ is known to provide a more robust performance than the vanilla $\ell_2$ loss in practice~\cite{yeh2015experimental}, it provides the same performance for the noiseless setting in our case.